What to do when you can’t avoid it!

 In the first two instances, the Board has a positive duty to take actions to raise the revenue.
 This can accomplished by raising assessments, or by special assessments, or perhaps through a bank loan.
 In the third case, the solution is pretty obvious – the money will be there by the end of the year, but simply is not available at the moment.

-Second, if at the meeting the Board authorizes the transfer it must issue a written finding that explains the reason the transfer is needed, and describing when and how the moneys will be repaid to the reserve fund.
+Second, if at the meeting the Board authorizes the transfer it must issue a written finding that explains the reason the transfer is needed and describes when and how the money will be repaid to the reserve fund.
 This finding must be published in the minutes of the meeting.
 Clearly, the intent here is to make sure the borrowing is only “temporary”, that the membership knows of the borrowing, and that there is a plan to pay the money back.

 The Helsing Group, Inc.

 All Rights Reserved